cunnie/writings/i_am_become_forever.md

 made the electrodes slippery, and there was a slight shocking sensation coming from them.
 The sweat was probably short-circuiting them, and when she looked at the consoles she could see that was the case.
 She took them off.
-What harm could happe by removing them for a few hours?
+What harm could happen by removing them for a few hours?
 And then drifted back to sleep.

 She was dreaming, but it felt different.
 It was like her earlier dream, where she could see everything.
-She could see everything in the room, and, as she became bigger, she could see the facility in the desert, the road leading East, the guardhouse.
+She could see everything in the room, and, as she became bigger, she could see the facility in the desert, the road heading east, the guardhouse.

 There was an overlay, she could see flickering of lights.
 The cacti were diffuse